sfc-aqua/quisp/README.md

 foundation of the coming Quantum Internet.
 QuISP's goal is to simulate a full Quantum Internet consisting of up to 100 networks of up to 100 nodes each.
-Its focus is on protocol design and emergent network behavior, while keeping the physical layer as realistic as possible.
+Its focus is on protocol design and emergent behavior of complex, heterogeneous networks, while keeping the physical layer as realistic as possible.

 QuISP is a product of the Advancing Quantum Architecture (AQUA) research group headed by Prof. Rodney Van Meter, at Keio University's